Disaster (Star Trek: The Next Generation): Reception

 Zach Handlen of The A.V.
 Club rated the episode a B+, stating it "tries to do too much, but its ambition does it credit, and when it works, it's very charming".
-Jeremy Conrad of IGN considered it one of the under-appreciated episodes of Season Five, being "a classic 'disaster movie' set in the Star Trek universe" with some funny moments.
+Jeremy Conrad of IGN considered it one of the under-appreciated episodes of Season 5, being "a classic 'disaster movie' set in the Star Trek universe" with some funny moments.

-In 2009, Time magazine rated "Disaster" as one of the top ten moments of Star Trek including both television and film productions.
+In 2009, Time rated "Disaster" as one of the top ten moments of Star Trek including both television and film productions.
 They praise Counselor Troi as a "tough captain", the Ten Forward lounge turned sickbay, and overall an episode that demonstrated Star Trek: The Next Generation was a TV series that could break its "own formula".

 In io9's 2014 listing of the top 100 Star Trek episodes, "Disaster" was listed as the 94th best episode.

-In 2019, The Hollywood Reporter ranked "Disaster" among the top twenty five episodes of Star Trek: The Next Generation.
+In 2019, The Hollywood Reporter ranked "Disaster" among the top twenty-five episodes of Star Trek: The Next Generation.
 They note that the show puts its ensemble cast to work, but putting them in unusual pairings compared to their normal routine.
-Within these vignettes, the characters must confront challenges; Troi must command, Picard must help stranded children, and Worf has to deliver a baby.
+Within these vignettes, the characters must confront challenges; Troi must command, Picard must help stranded children and Worf has to deliver a baby.